wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.2 =
+* Secondary weight (oz/gm) can now be set with higher precision up to .1 oz or gm.
+(1 lb, 6.1 oz or 0.1 oz for very light items in bulk).
+You can also type in 1.8 in the lb box and the oz will automatically be calculated.
+* Additional third party datafeeds can now be set in the endpoint template.
+This allows you to use more than one integration at a time.
+* API keys can now be reset if you need a fresh one.
+Click the link at the bottom of the settings page.
+* Added warning and prohibition for using quotes (") and periods (.) in variation names as these will throw FoxyCart validation errors.
+You can use a curly quote if you like, but periods are right out.

 = 2.1.1 =
 * Uploaded files are now displayed as a link in the order admin.